 The Pinebook Pro crashes every 24 hours or so (5 crashes in the first 5 days and counting).
 For now, I do not suspect a hardware defect but a kernel crash in Pine64's custom 4.4 kernel.
 Kernel crashes are hard to debug on the Pinebook Pro:

-Update December 2019: The Manjaro folks are porting Rockchip's and Pine64's kernel patches over to the latest mainline kernel 5.4.
+Update December 2019: The Manjaro folks are porting Rockchip's and Pine64's kernel patches over to the latest mainline kernel 5.4 [repro].
 They are doing a great job.
-Manjaro + their own kernel is rock stable, there are no crashes and even wifi does not shut down under load.
-I am running Manjaro from a micro SD card and the uptime is now 7 days and counting.
+Their kernel is rock stable without any crashes and even wifi does not shut down under load.
+I run now vanilla Debian with Manjaro's kernel.
+This setup can be conveniently installed with Daniel Thompson's Debian installer.

 The case is sturdy, but also a fingerprint magnet.
 It is held together by only 10 screws and can be intuitively disassembled.
 The case should be carefully re-assembled as plastic spacers for some of the screws may easily break.